hpi-swa-teaching/Algernon-Launcher/packages/Algernon.package/ALGCategoryType.class/README.md

-This algertype represents a category
+An ALGCategoryType represents a system category.